Janadhi14/Janadhi14/README.md

 - 👋 Hi, I’m @Janadhi14
-- 👀 I’m interested in code and charts
+- 👀 I’m interested in code and trading
+-